watsonmw/fe2-intro/amiga/readme.txt

 ---

-This is a RTG player for the Frontier intro, it's a full implementation of the Frontier Elite II renderer.
+This is a RTG player for the Frontier intro, it's a full implementation of the
+Frontier: Elite II renderer.
 The 3d models and music are read from the official Frontier exe.
 You must already own Frontier or alternatively download the shareware version and send 5 pounds to Frontier Developments.